RnewGrab Deal : Flat 23% off on live classes + 2 free self-paced courses as a bonus! - SCHEDULE CALL Rnew

 How to create a Stored Procedure?

-We have already discussed the Stored Procedure and its benefits. it is the right time to start with little technical practice, so we will learn how to create a stored procedure in this section.
+We have already discussed the Stored Procedure and its benefits. it is the right time to start with little technical practice, so we will learn how to create a database in microsoft sql server using a stored procedure in this section.

-The basic syntax is easy and here is a quick example for your reference.
+The basic syntax is easy; here is a quick example for your reference.

 It is just the basic syntax.
-Let us make it a little interesting by putting values to it.
+Let us make it a little more interesting by putting value to it.

-The biggest reason why a SP is used by programmers is that they have to make changes to a single location and impact will reflect everywhere where that SP is invoked. it is good in terms of security controls where programmers can define permission sets as required. in this way, it is right that SP is an excellent programming practice in comparison to SQL Injections.
+The biggest reason programmers use an SP is that they have to make changes to a single location, and the impact will reflect everywhere where that SP is invoked. it is good in terms of security controls where programmers can define permission sets as required.
+In this way, SP is an excellent programming practice compared to SQL Injections.

 How to Create a Function?